uit-sok-3025-h25/uit-sok-3025-h25.github.io/index.md

 ## Announcements

-Announcements and messages will be posted in Canvas..
+Announcements and messages will be posted in Canvas.